ibraheemdev/poller/docs/README.md

 ### Why use Authboss?

-Every time you'd like to start a new web project, you really want to get to the heart of what you're trying to accomplish very quickly and it would be a sure bet to say one of the systems you're excited about implementing and innovating on is not authentication.
-In fact it's very much the opposite: it's one of those things that you have to do and one of those things you loathe to do.
-Authboss is supposed to remove a lot of the tedium that comes with this, as well as a lot of the chances to make mistakes.
+Every time you'd like to start a new web project, you really want to get to the heart of what you're trying to accomplish very quickly and it would be a sure bet to say one of the systems you're not excited about implementing and innovating in is authentication.
+In fact it's very much the opposite:
+Authboss removes a lot of the tedium that comes with this, as well as a lot of the chances to make mistakes.
 This allows you to care about what you're intending to do, rather than care about ancillary support systems required to make what you're intending to do happen.